-The confetti has fallen, the ball has dropped, and the champagne has been popped — 2012 is officially over, and 2013 is underway.
-For many business owners, that means doing a post-mortem on their businesses by looking back at what went right and what went wrong in the year gone by.
-The reason for doing a 2012 post-mortem is simple — it supplies an owner with current facts about their business and the market so they can use the information as they look forward and plan for 2013.
+The first quarter the year is almost at its tail-end.
+Have you even done a post-mortem on your businesses by looking back at what went right and what went wrong in the year gone by?
+The reason for doing a post-mortem is simple — it supplies an owner with current facts about their business and the market so they can use the information as they look forward and plan for the current year.
 Here’s my advice on what you can do, starting now, to create success for your business this year.

 Often, entrepreneurs don’t make the best planners.
 We are action-oriented people.
 But by taking a long hard look at a few critical pieces and putting a plan in place right now, you can have a much more prosperous year.

-A suggestion would be to break down your 2013 planning into what you need to do internally — with processes, employees, yourself, etc. — and what you need to do externally — with customers, marketing campaigns, and so on.
+A suggestion would be to break down your current year’s planning into what you need to do internally — with processes, employees, yourself, etc. — and what you need to do externally — with customers, marketing campaigns, and so on.
 Below are a few tips:

 Evaluate your leadership.